WMS implementation guide including checklist & project plan

 - Launching your new WMS implementation

-- Reviewing your WMS and evaluating success
+- Reviewing your WMS and evaluating the success

 Those steps all have one unifying risk: if you’re not communicating well, then you can easily miss cues that something is wrong or that the next phase should begin.
 We recommend you use tools you’re already familiar with for project management, whether that’s Slack, Trello, Basecamp, Google Documents, or other platforms.

-Ensure your team has access, can use them to communicate, and checks your tools regularly.
+Ensure your team has access, can use them to communicate, and check your tools regularly.
 Be sure to loop in company leadership and stakeholders so they can see the progress you’re making and ask for what they need.

 3. Forecast your WMS implementation costs and budget